 Best Buddies Ohio was started with a dedicated group of friends coming together in 2014.
 By 2016, we raised enough community support to launch an official Best Buddies office in Central Ohio.
-The goal was to create opportunities for people with intellectual and developmental disabilities having one-to-one friendships, integrated employment, and leadership development.
+The goal was to create opportunities for people with intellectual and developmental disabilities to have one-to-one friendships, integrated employment, and leadership development.

 Today, there are 26 school-based programs pairing friends, we have brought more than 60 students to the Best Buddies Leadership Conference in Indiana, and we have led six leadership Ambassador training sessions.
 These programs have positively impacted nearly 2,000 people with and without disabilities across the entire state of Ohio.
 Along with staff, the talented group of individuals making up the Ohio Advisory Board have planned many events with the goal of expanding this programming and raising awareness.